Hevand/SQLServerDiskPerformance/Readme.md

 > CAUTION: Using the temporary disk on a single-instance setup is a guaranteed way to suffer from data loss, system unavailability and other disaster scenarios when used in your production environment.
 This setup is not suggested for any production workload and only included for reasons of completeness.

 > For this setup, a 4-core, storage-optimized VM was selected.
-This VM is from a previous generation and availability might be limited towards the future.
+This VM offers a large temporary disk, but is from an older hardware generation and availability might be limited towards the future.

 ### Using SQL Managed Instance:
 |     | SQL Managed Instance | | |